joeyklee/joeyklee.github.io/terreweb/20141106/tutorial/readme.md

 ### Styling data based on attribute value
 We also show all the crime data in 1 color, but we might gain more insight from the data if we were to style each crime differently.
 There's a [Mapbox styling data tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/styling/) that can help you understand how to style data properties differently based on their value.

+### Styling data according to zoom levels
+And you guessed it, there's a [Mapbox tutorial for styling for different zoom levels](https://www.mapbox.com/tilemill/docs/guides/advanced-map-design/).
+You may notice that since we kept the points are pretty small at zoom level 15.
+You can changed how they scale to make them more visible.

 </br>
 ## References: